waigitdas/Mitochondrial-DNA-Research/Knowledge_Graph/Analytics/Dropped_Haplotree_Variants/readme.md

 ## **Conclusion**
 This set-theoretic approach provides a precise way to analyze dropped variants in mtDNA sequences, ensuring that only meaningful mutation losses are considered.
 The methodology helps clarify evolutionary changes and refine haplogroup assignment processes.

----

-For further analysis, this methodology can be extended by incorporating additional metadata, such as mutation frequencies and phylogenetic context.